HK-SHAO/HK-SHAO.github.io/src/blog/w/godot-ray-tracing.md

 ::: tip

-WASD to move, SPACE to denoise
+WASDQE to move, SPACE to denoise

 :::